matkeller/lapoc/README.md

 # install dependencies
 npm install

+# Be sure to update API endpoints under /config in dev.env.js and/or prod.env.js

-# serve with hot reload at localhost:8080
+# serve with hot reload at localhost:9002
 npm run dev

 # build for production with minification